Vitality, ENCE win at BLAST Spring European finals

 Team Vitality and ENCE won their respective finals matches Sunday at the BLAST Premier Spring Showdown European event.
-Vitality posted a 2-1 win over Ninjas in Pyjamas to claim $37,500 in prize money and a berth in the eight-team, $500,000 BLAST Premier Spring European Finals.
-They overcame a 16-7 setback on Nuke to Ninjas in Pyjamas to record a 16-14 victory on Overpass and 16-11 triumph on Vertigo.
+Vitality posted a 2-1 win over Ninjas in Pyjamas to claim $37,500 in prize money and a berth in the eight-team, $500,000 Counter-Strike: Global Offensive BLAST Premier Spring European Finals.
+They overcame a 16-7 setback on Nuke to NiP to record a 16-14 victory on Overpass and 16-11 triumph on Vertigo.

 Mathieu "ZywOo" Herbaut anchored Vitality with 70 kills and a plus-15 kill-death differential.
-Fredrik "REZ" Sterner had 66 kills to pace Ninjas in Pyjamas while his plus-12 kill-death differential matched Simon "twist" Eliasson for the team lead.
+Fredrik "REZ" Sterner had 66 kills to pace NiP while his plus-12 kill-death differential matched Simon "twist" Eliasson for the team lead.
 ENCE also pocketed $37,500 and a berth in the BLAST Premier Spring European Finals after sweeping MAD Lions on Sunday.
-They secured a 16-13 win on Train and 22-18 victory on Mirage.
+They secured a 16-13 win on Train and 22-18 overtime victory on Mirage.

 Elias "Jamppi" Olkkonen recorded 60 kills and a plus-13 kill-death differential for ENCE, while Frederik "acoR" Gyldstrand also had 60 kills to go along with his plus-15 kill-death differential for MAD Lions.
-Ninjas in Pyjamas and MAD Lions will battle in a play-in match on June 15.
+NiP and MAD Lions will battle in a play-in match on June 15.
 The winner will earn a third spot in the Spring European Finals, scheduled for June 16-21.

 BLAST Premier Spring Showdown - Europe prize pool: 1-2. $37,500 -- Team Vitality, ENCE